nzigen/TwoLevelCache/README.md

 Customizable two-level cache for iOS (Swift).
 Level 1 is memory powered by NSCache and level 2 is filesystem which uses NSCachesDirectory.

 All cache data are managed by OS level.
-Then you should not consider the number of objects and the usages of memory or storage.
+Then you don't have to consider the number of objects and the usage of memory or storage.

 ## Example